thanos-io/thanos/docs/proposals/201909_bucketfile.md

 With the new index file, we can access entries using a mmaped file, instead of loading  [postings offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#postings-offset-table) and [label offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#label-offset-table) into memory.
 This will reduce memory usage.

-Note: the new index file and the `block/index`   file are not the same file.  the new index file should be generated by sidecar and compactor before uploading a block.
+**NOTE**: the new index file and the `block/index`   file are not the same file.  the new index file should be generated by sidecar and compactor before uploading a block.